Dictionary of Revolutionary Marxism

 Money was originally some rare special commodity itself, such as gold or silver, which served as a relative measure for the value of other commodities, as a means of exchange, and as a store of value.
 When powerful governments were established, the possibility of establishing fiat money arose, that is, printed paper which only has value because the government says it does (and because people are willing to believe the government and use that currency because the government doesn’t excessively inflate prices of real commodities by printing too much of the fiat currency).
 But governments cannot be trusted not to do this, especially in times of economic or social crisis.
 For this and other reasons, skilled computer programmers, originally of an anarchist inclination, have recently created many forms of cryptocurrency independently of governments, in hopes that these will replace government-issued fiat money.

 However, cryptocurrencies are also fiat money!
 That is, they only have value because people believe they have value.
 A single bitcoin, for example, has no inherent value in the way that an ounce of gold does.
 Some cryptocurrencies, such as bitcoin, allow for the gradual expansion of the number of coins (for a limited period) through what is referred to as “mining” (i.e., by using computers to solve difficult mathematical calculations and thus be rewarded with newly issued bitcoins).
 Others have a permanently fixed number of digital “coins”.
-And all these cryptocurrencies can be bought or sold for money issued by governments.
-Their price varies constantly, commonly with huge swings up and down.
+And all these cryptocurrencies can be bought or sold for ordinary money issued by governments.
+Their price varies constantly, commonly with huge speculative swings up and down.

 In reality, it is usually extremely difficult or even outright impossible to use any “cryptocurrency” as actual money to buy real commodities (such as food, clothing, or to pay your rent), and few people even try to do so.
 Those who buy these cryptocurrencies are doing so only because they think their price will go up, and they will be able to sell them at a higher price later on.
 In other words, the current cryptocurrency boom is actually an old-style Ponzi Game, in which the gamblers hope to cheat each other, or else are ignorant of the whole situation.
 This can only end with most people involved losing most or all of their real money they “invested”.
 [Apr.
 20, 2022]